duderstadt-lab/mars-docs/tutorials/WorkingWithMars/create-a-molecule-archive.md

 __Background Information:__
-When playing the movie, it is clear that molecules with different behaviour are observed.
+When playing the movie, it is clear that molecules with different behavior are observed.
 The different types are listed here:
 1. Fast moving molecules only present in a few subsequent frames: these are molecules that are not associated with a DNA molecule and float in the buffer.